 Joel Simon’s practice is focused on helping clients add value to their patent portfolios.
 He has drafted and prosecuted patents both in the U.S. and abroad.
-Joel has experience in a wide variety of technologies that include automotive devices, power tools, green technology, 3D printing, MEMs, and computing technology.
+Joel has experience in a wide variety of technologies that include artificial intelligence and machine learning technologies, medical imaging and medical devices, automotive devices, power tools, green technology, 3D printing, MEMs, and computing technology.
 He has assisted clients of all sizes, from startups to Fortune 500 companies, with careful attention to each client’s individual needs and goals.

 Before joining BoMc, Joel practiced at a boutique IP firm in the Midwest.
 During law school, Joel clerked at an incubator that helped startups get off the ground, and helped start a division of his school’s law clinic that focused on helping clients with IP issues.